John Birch Society: Founding and beliefs

+Welch held that devout, fundamentalist religious believers (though fundamentalist Christians in particular) were key to resisting atheistic communism.
+He saw such religious belief as something which would "instill values of individual responsibility and morality that prevented practitioners from relying on the state for their welfare.
+By inference, those who took government assistance or supported New Deal concepts not only forfeited their self-determination but also could not be considered to be truly spiritual."
+He believed that ecumenism, in the form of the National Council of Churches whom he opposed, was a way of exerting Communist control over Protestant churches.

 The JBS was organized to be, in Welch's words, "under completely authoritative control at all levels".
 It incorporated aspects of business hierarchies and also the Communist cells Welch opposed but whose discipline he admired.
 Chapters of 10 to 20 members each had a leader appointed from above, and were expected to meet twice a month.
 Members of chapters that grew larger than 20 members were expected to break off and form a new small chapter.

 The activities of the JBS include distributing literature, pamphlets, magazines, videos and other material; the society also sponsors a Speaker's Bureau, which invites "speakers who are keenly aware of the motivations that drive political policy".
 One of the first public activities of the society was a "Get US Out!" (of membership in the UN) campaign, which claimed in 1959 that the "Real nature of [the] UN is to build a One World Government".
 The society also alleged that Communists and UN supporters were conducting an "assault on Christmas" to "destroy all religious beliefs and customs".
 In 1960, Welch advised JBS members to: "Join your local P.T.A. at the beginning of the school year, get your conservative friends to do likewise, and go to work to take it over."
-One Man's Opinion, a magazine launched by Welch in 1956, was renamed American Opinion and became the society's official publication.
-The society publishes The New American, a biweekly magazine.
+One Man's Opinion, a magazine launched by Welch in 1956, was renamed American Opinion.
+In 1965, Welch established a JBS-affiliated publication known as The Review of the News, which was intended for a larger readership and covered news.
+In 1985, these magazines merged into The New American, a biweekly magazine published by the Society.